wenlzhang/obsidian-task-marker/docs/Usage.md

 ## Append text

 1. If an append text format string is configured, append a formatted text string to the end of any line text.
+2. One can configure text of different formats to append.
+      - For example, the formats can correspond to the texts for creating, completing and marking tasks.